Is There a Dimmer Outlook Ahead for Roku Inc. (ROKU)?

-Roku Inc. (NASDAQ:ROKU) went down by -4.69% from its latest closing price compared to the recent 1-year high of $486.72.
-The company’s stock price has collected -11.38% of loss in the last five trading sessions.
-The Wall Street Journal reported on 04/30/21 that Roku Drops YouTube TV App in Carriage Dispute
+Roku Inc. (NASDAQ:ROKU) went up by 11.55% from its latest closing price compared to the recent 1-year high of $486.72.
+The company’s stock price has collected -7.57% of loss in the last five trading sessions.
+The Wall Street Journal reported on 05/07/21 that Corrections & Amplifications

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.